to Ride @ Sandridge

 All lessons and fees are invoiced on a monthly basis.
 Fees are to be paid in full at the beginning of each month either by etransfer, cheque, cash or credit card.
 No debit is available at this time.

-once a week lessons on a monthly invoice a minimum of 4 lessons are provided every month
+once a week lessons on a monthly invoice with a guarantee of 4 lessons every month

-a school horse and all tack for the horse
+a lesson horse and all tack for the horse

-Flex lessons are also available for $55 + gst/lesson (add $15 if a school horse is required).
+Flex lessons are also available for $65 + gst/lesson (add $20 if a lesson horse is required).
 Payable on the day of the lesson.
 Arrangements must be made at least 48 hours in advance.

-Semi-Private lessons - $80 + gst/hour per rider (includes lesson horse and tack) or $65 + gst/hour if you provide your own horse.
+Semi-Private lessons - $80 + gst/hour per rider (add $20 if a lesson horse is required).
 You book these directly with your instructor.

-Private lessons - $110 + gst/hour (includes lesson horse and tack) or $95 + gst/hour if you provide your own horse.
+Private lessons - $110 + gst/hour (add $20 if a lesson horse is required).
 You book these directly with your instructor.

 Have your own horse?
 The group lesson monthly fee is $200 + gst.
 Lease horses are available.